Alice Wheeldon: Arrest and trial

 It was known that the Wheeldon family was sheltering young men "on the run" from conscription.
 In December 1916 'Alex Gordon', an undercover agent from P.M.S.2, arrived at the Wheeldon home, claiming to be a conscientious objector on the run.
 Alice Wheeldon took him in for the night and confided in him.
 He invented the fiction that the work camps for conscientious objectors provided under the Home Office Scheme were guarded by dogs.
 Gordon called his immediate superior, Herbert Booth, introducing him to Alice as an army deserter.
 A package containing two vials of curare and two of strychnine was sent to her.
 The package was intercepted and it was claimed that these chemicals were intended to kill guard dogs at a work camp.
 This claim formed the basis of the case against the family when the family were arrested on 30 January 1917.
 Alice, Hettie, Winnie and Winnie's husband, Alfred Mason, were all charged with conspiracy to murder the Liberal Prime Minister David Lloyd George and Labour Party cabinet minister Arthur Henderson.

 The Attorney-General, F. E. Smith, himself, led the prosecution held in Derby Guildhall.
 The trial was moved to the Old Bailey, London, where he prosecuted the case in person.
 The trial began on 6 March 1917; Smith refused to call Gordon as a witness or divulge his name or whereabouts, thus preventing his being cross-examined.

 Alice was sentenced to ten years' penal servitude, Alfred Mason (aged 24) was sentenced to seven years and Winnie (aged 23) to five years, even though the jury recommended mercy on account of their youth.
 Hettie was acquitted.
 Alice was sent to Aylesbury Prison, where she went on intermittent hunger strike; she was later moved to Holloway.

-Three days after the conviction, the Amalgamated Society of Engineers published an open letter to the Home Secretary that included the following: "We demand that the Police Spies, on whose evidence the Wheeldon family is being tried, be put in the Witness Box, believing that in the event of this being done fresh evidence will be forthcoming which will put a different complexion on the case."
+At a public meeting in London, the day after conviction 11 March 1917, the Workers Suffrage Federation (WSF) passed a resolution condemning the verdict, as their representative Sylvia Pankhurst wrote, since it was based "on the supposed evidence of an unknown spy who was not put in the witness-box".
+Three days after the conviction, the Amalgamated Society of Engineers published an open letter to the Home Secretary that included the following; "We demand that the Police Spies, on whose evidence the Wheeldon family is being tried, be put in the Witness Box, believing that in the event of this being done fresh evidence will be forthcoming which will put a different complexion on the case."